 When it comes to calculating horsepower not all dynos read the same.
 Dynos have different methods of calculating horsepower.
 Some use Inertia while others use Eddie Brakes to calculate horsepower.

-Unloaded dynos or Inertia dynos, such as some DynoJet Dynos, use a large heavy drum to calculate horsepower.
-By knowing the weight of the drum, usually around 3000 lbs, and measuring the rate of acceleration of the drum when the car does a full throttle pull the dynos software can calculate the horsepower.
+One type is an unloaded or inertia dyno, such as some DynoJet Dynos.
+They use a large heavy drum to calculate horsepower.
+By knowing the weight of the drum and measuring the rate of acceleration during a full throttle pull.
+The dynos software can calculate the horsepower.
 One downside to an Inertia dyno is that they can only calculate power while the drums are accelerating.
 Holding the engine at a certain rpm to correctly map the fueling and timing at lower loads is nearly impossible.
-For example, if you wanted to tune the load cells of your car at 3200rpm and 3lbs of boost you can’t really do that as the car will just briefly hit that specific cell and it makes it very hard to get accurate fueling and timing maps for the cruising portion of your tune, which is where you spend most of your time.
+For example, if you wanted to tune the load cells of your car at 3200rpm and 3lbs of boost you can’t really do that.
+The car will just briefly hit that specific cell and it makes it very hard to get accurate fueling and timing maps.
+That makes tuning the cruising portion of your tune nearly imposible, which is where you spend most of your time.

-Loaded dynos, also known as Eddie Brake or Eddie Current Load Absorption dynos, such as Dyno Dynamics, use an electrical load that works against the engine’s power output and allows the engine to accelerate at a specific rate.
+Another type is a loaded dyno.
+They also referred to as eddie brake or eddie current load absorption dyno.
+An example of a loaded dyno is Dyno Dynamics, the dyno we have.
+They use an electrical load that works against the engine’s power output and allows the engine to accelerate at a specific rate.
 While this happens, force is applied to a load cell, which the dynos software interprets into tractive effort, it then turns that into the horsepower and torque numbers we are used to reading.
 This also gives us the ability to hold your car at that 32000rpm/3lbs of boost and get the fueling spot on in that cell.